Expertech-1/Donate_App/README.md

 ## Hi...
-I'm Masstee👋
+I'm Taiwo 👋
-I'm a Data Science practitioner and computer programmer with an avid interest in Natural Language Processing and traditional Machine Learning.
+I'm a software developer practitioner and computer programmer with an avid interest in web development.
 As a core programmer, I love taking challenges and love being part of the solution.
+I'm a skilled web developer with a passion for crafting intuitive and engaging online experiences.
+With a keen eye for design and a deep understanding of the latest web development technologies, I have a proven track record of delivering high-quality websites and applications that exceed client expectations.
+Whether you're looking to launch a new site or take your existing online presence to the next level.
 <!--
 **Masstee/Masstee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.